MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-install-private-package.md

 For illustration purpose, I create a simple custom operator as python package that can be imported as a module inside dag file.

-### Develop a custom operator to convert it to private package and an Apache Airflow Dag to test it.
+## Develop a custom operator and test with an Apache Airflow Dag

 1. Create a file `sample_operator.py` and convert it to Private Package.
 Refer to the guide: [Creating a package in python](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/modules_management.html#creating-a-package-in-python)